Fairly Allocating Many Goods with Few Queries: Three Agents

 \section{Three Agents}

-In this section, we study the setting with three agents who are endowed with additive valuations.
-Our main result is an algorithm that finds an EF1 allocation using $O(\log m)$ queries, but we first need to develop some machinery for the case where the agents have identical valuations.
+In this section, we study the setting with three agents who are endowed with additive utilities.
+Our main result is an algorithm that finds an EF1 allocation using $O(\log m)$ queries, but we first need to develop some machinery for the case where the agents have identical utilities.
+Indeed, our algorithms for computing an EF1 allocation in the case of identical additive utilities (Algorithm~2 and Lemma~\ref{LEM:SEPARATE}) will be important building blocks in the algorithm for general additive utilities.